 “Don’t forget that resting and getting enough sleep are as important as eating the right foods and working out,” said St. Louis Globe-Democrat journalist Lisa Hautly.

-She cites information from the National Sleep Foundation (NSF) as saying that while different people require different amounts of sleep, everyone needs to have a certain amount of what is referred to as “quality sleep.”
+She cites information from the National Sleep Foundation (NSF) that says while different people require different amounts of sleep, everyone needs to have a certain amount of “quality sleep.”

 Sleep needs vary across ages and are especially impacted by lifestyles and health.
 So, in order to determine how much sleep you need, it’s important to assess not only where you fall on the “sleep needs spectrum”, but also to examine what lifestyle factors are affecting the quality and quantity of your sleep, according to the NSF.

 - Newborns (0 to 2 months) = 12 to 18 hours

 - Infants (3 to 11 months) = 14 to 15 hours

 - Toddlers (1 to 3 years) = 12 to 14 hours

 - Preschoolers (3 to 5 years) = 11 to 13 hours